 There’s also a group chat function where you can converse with up to 100 users at the same time.
 The developer has made Line a bit like a social network where you can share moments on a timeline and indulge in pre-loaded games with others online.

-Next up on the free WhatsApp alternatives compilation is Viber, a tool that’s designed for desktop (including Windows 8) and mobile devices running iOS, Android, Windows Phone, Blackberry, Bada and Nokia’s demised Symbian OS.
+Next up on the free apps like WhatsApp compilation is Viber, a tool that’s designed for desktop (including Windows 8) and mobile devices running iOS, Android, Windows Phone, Blackberry, Bada and Nokia’s demised Symbian OS.
 This service integrates with your current contact list, and it doesn’t require you to register or create an alias with it.

 Compared to other options on this list, Viber comes with essential features such as text messaging, voice calling and photo as well as location sharing, all at absolutely no cost.
 However, these services can only be used with other Viber users.